Irish Volunteers (18th century): National Convention in Dublin and parliamentary reform

 At the "Grand National Convention", called for Dublin in November, Stewart was appointed chairman of the committee "for the receiving and digesting plans of reform".
 His advice to his friends in Parliament, and in Dublin Castle, was that the demands of Dissenters for greater representation should be met so as to dissuade them from pushing the claims of Catholics along with their own.
 Although these claims were pressed by their "self appointed champion", Frederick Augustus Hervey, the Earl Bishop of Deny, and by other northern delegates, the plan of reform was drawn up without any reference to the rights denied Catholics.

 A bill was presented in the Irish House of Commons by Henry Flood.
-Dressed in his Volunteer uniform, he instructed the city and county Volunteers who had processed with the Convention delegates to the Rotunda, a mile distant, not disband until they knew the outcome of the debate.
+Dressed in his Volunteer uniform, he instructed the city and county Volunteers who had processed with the Convention delegates to the Rotunda, a mile distant, not to disband until they knew the outcome of the debate.
 The resulting armed muster and display, whose purpose in 1782 had been to impress Dublin Castle and the government in London, now appeared to be directed at the Parliament itself, and particular at its "undertakers", the powerful borough patrons.
 They had rallied to the cause of legislative independence (it "cost them nothing") but were known to oppose reform.